 Biology and Ecology

-In this African Herbivores Course, students will learn about the basic ecology & biology of Herbivores found in Africa and about how these species are studied in their natural habitat.
+In this African Herbivores Course, students will learn about the basic ecology and biology of herbivores found in Africa.
+Students will also discover how these species are studied in their natural habitat.

 Unit # 2

 The second unit of this African Herbivores course explores the various methods of conserving herbivores in Africa.
 There is a particular focus on some key species to include African Elephants and the Cuvier’s Gazelle.

 The African herbivores course is designed to give students an understanding of the basic ecology and biology of common herbivores in Africa.

 These include browsers, grazers, white rhino, black rhino, folivores, nectarivores, pollenivores, granivores, frugivores, Howler Monkey, Okapi, African Grey Parrots, Fruit Bats, Elephant, Zebra, Giraffe, Wldebeest, Kudu, Hippo, Cape Buffalo, Camels, Impala, Gemsbok, Buck, and Eland.